jtgi/DRIP20/README.md

 ## Contracts

-DRIP20.sol - ERC20 implementation that supports streaming.
+DRIP20.sol - ERC20 implementation that supports dripping.

 - Must define `_emissionRatePerBlock` which determines how many tokens will be dripped into each wallet per block.
 This value is immutable after intialization.
 - `_startDripping(address)` and `_stopDripping(address)` add and remove wallets respectively.